Degree difference: A simple measure to characterize structural heterogeneity in complex networks: Computational results

 \subsection{DD distribution in undirected networks}

-We have computed the DD distribution of edges in 4 undirected model networks and 6 undirected real networks listed in Appendix (Figures \ref{fig4} and \ref{fig5}).
+We have computed the DD distribution of edges in 4 undirected synthetic networks and 6 undirected real networks listed in SI Appendix (Figures \ref{fig4} and \ref{fig5}).
 From these figures, we can observe qualitative differences between the DD distribution in different undirected networks.
-As the DD distributions in Figure \ref{fig4} suggest, different types of model networks have distinct DD distributions.
-In particular, RG graphs are known to show degree assortativity \cite{Antonioni2012} and the RG graphs in our dataset are highly assortative with assortativity $\sim 0.55$.
+As the DD distributions in Figure \ref{fig4} suggest, different types of synthetic networks have distinct DD distributions.
+In particular, random geometric (RG) graphs are known to show degree assortativity \cite{Antonioni2012} and the RG graphs in our dataset are highly assortative with assortativity $\sim 0.55$.
 However, ER graphs have degree assortativity close to $0$.
-The similarity between the DD distributions in RG and ER graphs reveals a remarkable fact about these two model networks; while they differ significantly in GA, the mixing patterns are strikingly similar at the local scale.
+The similarity between the DD distributions in RG and ER graphs reveals a remarkable fact about these two synthetic networks; while they differ significantly in GA, the mixing patterns are strikingly similar at the local scale.